evmos/evmos/docs/basics/gas.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/3fd376bd5659f076a4dc79b644573299fd1ec1bf/store/types/gas.go#L187-L196

-In order to match the the gas consumed by the EVM, the gas consumption logic from the SDK is ignored, and instead the gas consumed is calculated by subtracting the state transition leftover gas plus refund from the gas limit defined on the message.
+In order to match the gas consumed by the EVM, the gas consumption logic from the SDK is ignored, and instead the gas consumed is calculated by subtracting the state transition leftover gas plus refund from the gas limit defined on the message.

 To ignore the SDK gas consumption, we reset the transaction `GasMeter` count to 0 and manually set it to the `gasUsed` value computed by the EVM module at the end of the execution.